tgarsa/WEKHA/database_access_api/players/Readme.md

 * build_id: Build a unique ID to identified at each player.

 ### Jugadores
-* set: To add a new player, after to build its id.
+* add: To add a new player, after to build its id.
 * get_id: To download the data of a player using its ID.
 * get_phone: To download the data of a player using its phone number.
 * get_email: To download the data of a player using its email.